 Resisting the Pressure

 But while there are many personal reasons people choose marriage when they’re pregnant, it’s important to remember how much societal pressure feeds into this.
-When an unmarried couple gets pregnant, people start to ask questions about marriage, and often their judgement is clear.
+When an unmarried couple gets pregnant, people start to ask questions about marriage, and often their judgment is clear.
 “I think that people are much more accepting of unmarried parents now then they were before, but I still fielded enough questions about when we would ‘legitimize’ my daughter that it forced me to really think about why getting married was a really bad decision for us at that time,” Theresa Edwards writes in Mommyish.
 She decided not to get married just because she was pregnant, due to a variety of reasons, and stands by that choice.
 Interestingly, she said that her partner, the baby’s father, bore most of the criticism for not getting married, bringing to light the still-pervasive idea of "manning up" and "making an honest woman out of her."
 These ideas paint women—especially pregnant women—as totally dependent and incapable, but they also take all of the joy out of marriage, describing it as a chore or a duty rather than a choice.
-I don’t know anyone who would want it to look like they’re marrying them begrudgingly, out of a sense of obligation.

 Happily Ever After